oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 # <a name="SystemQueryOptionapply" href="#SystemQueryOptionapply">3 System Query Option `$apply`</a>

 A _set transformation_ (_transformation_ for short) is an operation on an input set that produces an output set.
 A _transformation sequence_ is a sequence of set transformations, separated by forward slashes to express that they are consecutively applied.
-A transformation sequence is invoked using the system query option `$apply` or they appear as a parameter of certain set transformations defined below.
+A transformation sequence may be invoked using the system query option `$apply`.
 The input set of the first set transformation is the collection addressed by the resource path.
 The output set of each set transformation is the input set for the next set transformation.
 The output set of the last set transformation in the transformation sequence invoked by the system query option `$apply` is the result of `$apply`.
 This is consistent with the use of service-defined bound and composable functions in path segments.
+Set transformations may also appear as a parameter of certain other set transformations defined below.

 The system query option `$apply` MUST NOT be used if the resource path addresses a single instance.

 The system query option `$apply` is evaluated first, then the other system query options are evaluated, if applicable, on the result of `$apply`, see [OData-Protocol, section 11.2.1](#ODataProtocol).
-Stability across requests for system query options `$top` and `$skip` [OData-Protocol, sections 11.2.6.3 and 11.2.6.4](#ODataProtocol) is defined in [section 3.3.8](#StableTotalOrderBeforeskipandtop).
+Stability across requests for system query options `$top` and `$skip` [OData-Protocol, sections 11.2.6.3 and 11.2.6.4](#ODataProtocol) is defined in [section 3.3.7](#StableTotalOrderBeforeskipandtop).

 Each set transformation:
 - carries over the input type to the output set such that it fits into the data model of the service.